lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > formalized, e.g. by the primitive functions suggested above) to
 > construct threshold sets.

+I'm okay with the level of precision that we have here.

 > - p.23, Lemma 2.5.
 The paper gives absolutely no indication of where
 > and how the Independence property is used in the proof of
 > determinism.
 It is formulated in terms of "lub-ing on" some other